DFlow69/osu-replayer/README.md

 # What I have so far:
  Keep in mind that this is NOT finished.

+ Storage INFO (IMPORTANT): I tried to make Google Drive as the temporary storage for the video file saving/storage.

  PS: I probably won't finish this unless someone helps (I barely know HTML and CSS and have no idea how JS works).